ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 ## Public networks {#public-networks}

 Public networks are accessible to anyone in the world with an internet connection.
 Anyone can read or create transactions on a public blockchain and validate the transactions being executed.
-A consensus of peers decides on agreement of transactions and the state of the network.
+The consensus among peers decides on the inclusion of transactions and the state of the network.

 ### Ethereum Mainnet {#ethereum-mainnet}